Padre Island National Seashore: General physiography

 Geologically extremely young, Padre Island is a vastly dynamic geologic feature.
-Unlike most of today's geologic features, such as the Grand Canyon or the likes, Padre Island changes constantly.
+Unlike most of today's geologic features, such as the Grand Canyon, Padre Island changes constantly.
 Situated in a stable depository basin, there isn't much that can intervene with the barrier bars, except for the occasional hurricanes that come by.
 Most of Padre Island is less than 20 feet above mean sea level.
 Constant bombardment of prevailing southeasterly winds from the Gulf of Mexico heap beach of sand into high foredunes.
 In some places, the onshore wind may blow loose sand from the foredunes and beach across the flats beyond.
 Active sand dunes march across the island, smothering vegetation in their paths and leaving barren sandflats in their wakes.
 In other places, vegetation may win a battle of its own and stabilize the blowing sand by binding it with roots and vines.
 Slower daily movements of the sand and stabilizing effects of vegetation are interrupted occasionally by the brutal force of hurricane winds, waves, and tides.
 During storms, beaches are eroded, vegetation is ripped up, dunes are flattened, and channels are scoured across the island.